KaleyraVideo/Video-iOS-SDK-Samples/Basic-Example/README.md

 ## Caveats

 This app uses fake users fetched from our backend system.
-We provide access to those user through a REST api which requires another set of access keys.
+We provide access to those users through a REST API which requires another set of access keys.
 Once obtained, replace "REST API KEY" and "REST URL" placeholders inside `UserRepository` class.

 If your backend system already provides Bandyer "user alias" for your users, then you should modify the app in order to fetch users information from you backend system instead of ours.